Colin Jost & Scarlett Johansson Are Engaged After An Elusive Two-Year Romance

 Johansson hosted SNL for the first time in 2006, the first year that Jost was a writer on the series.

-Johansson filed for divorce from Dauriac in March of 2017, and in May, rumors that Jost and Johansson were making out behind the scenes at Saturday Night Live hit Page Six.
+Johansson filed for divorce from Dauriac in March of 2017, and in May, rumours that Jost and Johansson were making out behind the scenes at Saturday Night Live hit Page Six.

 "Scarlett and Colin were making out at the bar at the SNL season finale party at 30 Rock…They would make out a bit, then go back to talking," one source told the outlet.
 "They were at the bar in front of everyone…they made out at least twice…Then, they went back to talking and hang out with other people."